tcgvn/dash-draggable/README.md

-# &#x1F446; <!-- :point_up_2:  --> dash-draggable
+# &#x1F446; <!-- :point_up_2:  --> dash-draggable-V2

-`dash-draggable` is a Dash component library for building grid layouts in dash with draggable and resizable components.
+`dash-draggable` is a Dash component library for building grid layouts in dash verion 2 with draggable and resizable components.

 **Note:** This project is still at an early stage &#x1F6B6;, don't hesitate to report potential bugs and to suggest features &#x1F60a;.